aws/karpenter-provider-aws/designs/metrics.md

 Prometheus `Summary` metric types compute running quantiles for a given metric for given label values.
 Unlike histograms, summaries cannot be aggregated since it can result in statistically non-sensical results.
 Theoretically, summaries can be tracked for many labels, but we would need a number of summary metrics equal to the size of the cartesian product of all the labels, which is not viable.
-Thus, if we want to track the termination latencies of all nodes and still be able to filter over provisioners, this must be instrumented as two separate metric families.

 ### Cluster State